top of page

 6. Your Family’s Needs Have Changed

-Perhaps you've relocated, changed jobs, or want a different educational philosophy (like more inquiry-based learning or international curriculum).
+Perhaps you've relocated, changed jobs, or want a different educational philosophy.
 When your family evolves, your child’s school should align with those new priorities.
+This adaptability is essential for your child’s happiness and success.

 7. You Have a Persistent Gut Feeling Something’s Off